young-rex/social-via-email/Lemitar.md

 ### 3.2.
 Two Domains of Interaction

 Human interaction is mainly two kinds: social and economic/business.
 A Lemitar functions in both.
-Social features are the primary domain, but business use cases exist too — for example, GPS Tracking where a delivery person can reach someone in real time at a non-postal address like a mountain or beach, or a payment feature that makes person-to-person transactions between even strangers as simple as scanning a code.
+Social features are the primary domain, but business use cases exist too — for example, GPS tracking where a delivery person can reach someone in real time at a non-postal address like a mountain or beach, or a payment feature that makes person-to-person transactions between even strangers as simple as scanning a code.

 ### 3.3.
 Interaction and Internal Features

 Lemitar Body's core purpose is interaction-oriented features — features that involve communication between Lemitars.
-Multiple Lemitars interact by their pairing features, which means protocol-matching: my chat feature talks to your chat feature, my GPS feature talks to your GPS feature.
+Multiple Lemitars interact through paired features, which means protocol-matching: my chat feature talks to your chat feature, my GPS feature talks to your GPS feature.

 However, Body can also absorb internal features — personal toolbox utilities such as calendars, file converters, or note-taking tools.
 These are not Lemitar's purpose, but once the framework exists, it is natural to let it manage them as well, when the infrastructure is capable.